vohtaski/moodle-shindig/readme.md

     shindig.canonical.json.db=sampledata/canonicaldb.json

-Change host and port settings for your shindig
+6. Change host and port settings for your Shindig

-    # You should specify which shindig host will be run, e.g. , if you want
+    # You should specify which Shindig host will be run, e.g. , if you want
-    # to run the shindig host on your local machine, you should replace the
+    # to run the Shindig host on your local machine, you should replace the
     # value "iamac71.epfl.ch" with "localhost" in
     # java/server/src/main/webapp/WEB-INF/web.xml line 58